javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 }
 ```

 The value of `this` is evaluated during the run-time, depending on the context.
-And it can be anything.

 For instance, here the same function is assigned to two different objects and has different "this" in the calls: